 Check out the one below for a reliable, high-quality HDMI cable.

-- DYNAMIC USABILITY: Connect tablets, laptops and other host devices to projectors, video conference...
+- DEVICE COMPATIBLE: Connects tablets, laptops, and other host devices to projectors, video conference...

 4. Certain Apps Have Pending Updates